SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 There are two different kinds of smart rules:

-- Local: Smart rules created in either group or a device.
+- Local: Smart rules created in either a group or a device.
 They are visible to everyone with access to the group/device.
 - Global: These	 smart rules are created in a global context (smart rules section, alarms, data explorer, etc...).
-They are only visible to users with the correct permissions.
+They are only visible to users with the relevant permissions.

 > In the "Smart Rules" navigation item only the global smart rules are shown.

-Without the correct permission, only the local smart rules are shown.
-Otherwise, with the proper permissions, both local and global permissions can be seen.
+In a local context (group or device) and without the relevant permissions, only the local smart rules are shown.
+Otherwise, with the relevant permissions, both local and global smart rules are shown.

 The permissions required in order to see the global smart rules are:
 - Smart rule "read".